edushak/test-spec/README.md

 * execute external scripts
 * execute user code as extension of the framework,
 * while still allowing users to create their own custom steps

-Developers either need to write functional tests themselves.
-In many real world environments DEV teams do not have a dedicated QA team.